 December 2nd Women’s Brain Health Day

 Brain-aging disorders that disproportionately affect women.
 Research support is needed to increase understanding why and to find prevention strategies.
+Here are several resources that can inform and raise awareness about Women’s Brain health.

 December 3rd International Day of Persons with Disabilities